Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

   ![Required](/Assets/Screenshots/PIM/Settings/AttributeSets/Required.png "[Required]")

-3. Activate or deactivate the *required* toggle in the *required* column to define whether or not an attribute value should be required in the selected attribute set.
+3. Enable or disable the *required* toggle in the *required* column to define whether or not an attribute value should be required in the selected attribute set.

   > [Info] Be aware that you can only edit the *required* option for attributes that are not inherited.